Deep Kalra: Education and career

-He obtained his bachelor's degree in Economics from St. Stephen's College, Delhi in 1990 and his MBA from Indian Institute of Management Ahmedabad in 1992.
+He obtained his bachelor's degree in Economics from St. Stephen's College, Delhi of Delhi University in 1990 and his MBA from Indian Institute of Management Ahmedabad in 1992.

 Kalra joined ABN AMRO after graduation from IIM Ahmedabad where he worked for three years.
 He worked with AMF Bowling to set up bowling alleys in India before joining GE Capital in 1999 as VP of Business Development.
 He started MakeMyTrip in the year 2000 after realising the possibilities of the internet while trying to sell his wife's car online.
-Since August 2013, he functions as Group CEO.In 2022, he was elevated to the position of group chairman and chief mentor helping the company pursue product innovation and expansion.He is one of the founders of Ashoka University and is a part of its governing body.
-He is also a founding member of I am Gurgaon, an NGO.In 2000, he established MakeMyTrip with the intention of building a platform that would make it simpler for Indian customers to book travel.
-Deep Kalra worked for GE Capital in India and the US before founding MakeMyTrip.
+Since August 2013, he functions as Group CEO.
+In 2022, he was elevated to the position of group chairman and chief mentor helping the company pursue product innovation and expansion.
+He is one of the founders of Ashoka University and is a part of its governing body.
+He is also a founding member of I am Gurgaon, an NGO.

 Deep is the creator of a number of other prosperous travel and technology firms.
 Deep is the head of the NASSCOM internet working group and one of the organization's executive members.